kkwwym/Building-100-projects-in-Python/README.md

 # Building 100 projects in Python

 ### Introduction
 Welcome to the 100 Days of Code diary.
-I am going to attend Python Bootcamp which is consisted of 100 days, 1 project for each day, this is how I master Python.
+I am going to attend Python Bootcamp which is consisted of 100 days, 1 project for each day.
 Let's witness together.
-See how I learn data science, automation, build websites, games and apps!
+See how I apply my ability for data science, automation, build websites, games and apps!